Today’s Wonder of the Day was inspired by nick from AL. nick Wonders, “why do storms happen” Thanks for WONDERing with us, nick!

-The calm — sometimes called a lull — before the storm is a phrase often used to refer to a period of peace or rest that comes right before a time that is very busy or hectic.
+The calm — sometimes called a lull — before the storm is a common phrase.
+It refers to a period of peace or rest that comes right before a time that is very busy or hectic.
 When you think about it, it just makes sense.

-If you’re suddenly very busy with activities or lots of excitement, the period of time before that started would naturally be peaceful by comparison.
+Have you ever been suddenly very busy with activities or lots of excitement?
+If so, the period of time before that started might seem peaceful by comparison.
 There’s actually a little more to it than that, though.